dmrq70/forth-mecrisp/jz4/README.md

 and doesn't seem to mind back-powering too much.
 Overall, this is pretty sweet.

+There is a [blog post](https://jeelabs.org/article/1652b/) in which jcw measures power consumption.
+Roughly the same numbers as here, except the very low power stuff is reported lower: 6.5uA with the setup as above and 3uA with GPIOs in Hi-Z. Well.
+(Switching GPIO to Hi-Z mode does save about 3uA.)

+He reports that the regulator takes 0.5uA, and the radio in sleep 0.1uA.

 ## Credits

 Most of the code here comes, one way or another, from jcw's [embello] repo.